ferhanture/WikiBitext/README.md

 Mapping from Wikipedia internal docids to docnos used in our system.

-`dewiki_docno-mapping.dat` = mapping from German Wikipedia internal docids to our docnos (to use this, see class edu.umd.cloud9.collection.DocnoMapping in our [Cloud9 code library]: http://lintool.github.com/Cloud9) enwiki_docno-mapping.dat = mapping from English Wikipedia internal docids to our docnos dewiki_docno-mapping.txt = same as dewiki_docno-mapping.dat, in text format. enwiki_docno-mapping.txt = same as enwiki_docno-mapping.dat, in text format.
+`dewiki_docno-mapping.dat` : mapping from German Wikipedia internal docids to our docnos (to use this, see class `edu.umd.cloud9.collection.DocnoMapping` in our [Cloud9 code library](http://lintool.github.com/Cloud9))
+`enwiki_docno-mapping.dat` : mapping from English Wikipedia internal docids to our docnos
+`dewiki_docno-mapping.txt` : same as dewiki_docno-mapping.dat, in text format.
+`enwiki_docno-mapping.txt` : same as enwiki_docno-mapping.dat, in text format.

 ( format: [Wikipedia docid]\t[docno] )